 d) Malic acid.

 Malic acid (with a pKa of 3.51) has as main functions to preserve the hydration of the skin, to reduce wrinkles and fine lines and to reduce the excessive oil of the skin.
 It is recommended to use it for all skin types, except for sensitive skin.
-This acid, which we can find in several fruits (especially in apples), is very common in cosmetics, but if you want to start using I would recommend you do it with the toner COSRX AHA 7 Witehead Power Liquid, which you can get at Wishtrend and at Mankind (US & Canada) or the serum Paula’s Choice Resist Advanced Smoothing Treatment 10% AHA, which you can get at The Hut (US & Canada) and at Mankind (US & Canada).
+This acid, which we can find in several fruits (especially in apples), is very common in cosmetics, but if you want to start using I would recommend you do it with the toner COSRX AHA 7 Whitehead Power Liquid, which you can get on Wishtrend and on Jolse or the serum Paula’s Choice Resist Advanced Smoothing Treatment 10% AHA, which you can get on Paula’s Choice.

 e) Azelaic acid.

 Azelaic acid (with a pKa of 4.55) is a superb tool for combating excess oil and acne, eliminating the damaging bacteria that settle on our skin and reducing inflammation and hyperpigmentation, making it a super solution.
 It’s best for those with oily skin.
-Its use is not recommended for those with sensitive skin, as it may cause irritation.
-If you want to start using azelaic acid in your routines, I would recommend you to try the booster The Ordinary Azelaic Acid Suspension 10%, which you can get at DECIEM (UK) and Beauty Bay (UK).
+Its use is recommended for those with sensitive skin, since it helps relieve redness.
+If you want to start using azelaic acid in your routines, I would recommend you to try The Ordinary Azelaic Acid Suspension 10%, which you can get on DECIEM, on SkinStore and on FeelUnique.

 3. WHEN CAN YOU USE ACIDS?